 Alice is a native of Arizona and began working in a small community bank at 18 years old.
-She holds an associate degree from Central Arizona College and a degree in Accountancy from Arizona State University.
+She holds an associate degree from Central Arizona College and and was inducted into the Wall of Success receiving the Alumni Achievement Award in 2012.
+She has a degree in Accountancy from Arizona State University.
 She is a certified public accountant and graduated from Pacific Coast Banking School in 2007.

 Volunteering at her local church, Alice serves as a preschool teacher.
 She also volunteers for the United Way of Pinal County and serves as the treasurer of the Board of Community Outreach of Robson Ranch.

 Alice’s joy in life is her husband, her three children and their spouses, and her 13 grandchildren.
 She likes the outdoors and enjoys hiking, playing tennis, and having pool time!